Four Days of Bliss in Southwest Colorado

 By Allison Fitts & Lillian Robinson

 Colorado has so many unique mountain towns, natural hot springs, and sweeping vistas to explore.
+Take a four day road trip in southwest Colorado and you’ll get to see so many of them.
 Whether you’re living in Denver or visiting from out of town, there’s nothing better than hitting the open road with nothing but a loose plan and some gas in the tank.
 Here are some hot spots to see and quick tips from a four-day road trip we took earlier this year throughout southwest Colorado.

 Aspen and Maroon Bells